MythicAgents/Apollo/README.md

 cat | `cat [file]` | Retrieve the output of a file. cd | `cd [dir]` | Change working directory. cp | `cp [source] [destination]` | Copy a file from source to destination.
-Modal popup. download | `download [path]` | Download a file off the target system. execute_assembly | `execute_assembly [assembly.exe] [args]` | Execute a .NET assembly registered with `register_assembly` exit | `exit` | Exit a callback.
+Modal popup. dcsync | `dcsync` | Modal popup.
+Use Mimikatz to dump credentials from a DC via dcsync. download | `download [path]` | Download a file off the target system. execute_assembly | `execute_assembly [assembly.exe] [args]` | Execute a .NET assembly registered with `register_assembly` exit | `exit` | Exit a callback.